 Step 1: Open the Settings app on your Apple Watch

-Step 2: Select the General option and then scroll down to find the ‘Reset’ button.
+Step 2: Select the General option.
+Then scroll down to find the ‘Reset’ button.

 Step 3: Tap on ‘Erase All Content and Settings’.